dadi/docs/docs/web.md

 | Property | Type | Default | Description |
 |:--|:--|:--|:--|
 | cache | Boolean | Reflects the `caching` settings in the main config file | Used by the application for identifying the page internally. |

-Any other properties you add are passed to the page data.
-Useful for maintaining HTML `<meta>` tags, languages etc.

 ### routes